How to Apply Wood Wizard®

 Wood Wizard® may be applied directly from the jar with a clean terry cloth rag.
 The Wood Wizard jar may also be placed in the sun to soften/melt the formula, then it may be applied with a brush or rag.
 Apply sparingly, making sure to penetrate all surfaces and joints.
 There is no need to avoid metal surfaces as Wood Wizard is safe for metal and will not change metal patina, and Wood Wizard imparts a water protective barrier.

 For best results apply to clean, dry wood.
-Not suitable for outside wood surfaces.
-May be applied to unfinished wood (may darken some unfinished woods) or after staining in place of polyurethane on furniture and wood to be used indoors.
+Not suitable for outside wood surfaces exposed to sun.
+Great for exterior wood surfaces in shade (as under patio covers).
+May be applied to unfinished wood (may darken some unfinished woods) or after staining in place of polyurethane or lacquer on furniture and wood to be used indoors.
 Remove all surface dirt and dust before application.
 All repairs should be completed before applying Wood Wizard as natural oils may impede glue adhesion.
-For newly stained wood, wait 5 to 7 days for the stain to cure before applying wood wizard.
+For newly stained wood, wait 5 to 7 days for the stain to cure before applying Wood Wizard.

 Step 1: Make sure the surface you plan on waxing is clean.
 The best way to do that is to use a damp cloth to wipe it, removing any dirt or dust.